-Note: Only the FAFSA form is required to apply for federal financial aid and state grants.
+Note: Only the FAFSA form is required to apply for federal grants, loans, and state grants.

 US citizens, US permanent residents, Canadian citizens

-If your biological parents are divorced or separated, your non-custodial parent must complete the CSS Non-Custodial Parent Profile.
+CSS Non-Custodial Parent Profile - If your biological parents are divorced or separated, your non-custodial parent must complete.

-If you biological parents are divorced or separated, your non-custodial parent must complete the Non-Custodial Parent Statement for Parents Living Abroad .
+Non-Custodial Parent Statement for Parents Living Abroad - If you biological parents are divorced or separated, your non-custodial parent must complete.

 If you parents have different jobs or their income changed significantly since last year, we will require statements in English from each parent's employer, listing gross income and benefits received between January and December of 2013.